Mu-Sigma/muHVT/README.md

 The muHVT package is a collection of R functions for vector quantization and construction of hierarchical Voronoi tessellations as a data visualization tool to visualize cells using quantization.
-The hierarchical cells are computed using Hierarchical K-means where a quantization threshold governs the levels in the hierarchy for a set $k$ parameter (the maximum number of cells at each level).
+The hierarchical cells are computed using Hierarchical K-means or K-medoids where a quantization threshold governs the levels in the hierarchy for a set $k$ parameter (the maximum number of cells at each level).
 The package is particularly helpful to visualize rich multivariate data.